Conditional measure on the Brownian path and other random sets: Conditional measure of the Lebesgue measure on the Brownian path and the occupation measure

 \section{Conditional measure of the Lebesgue measure on the Brownian path and the occupation measure}

 In this Section we prove Theorem \ref{thm:intro ocup} that is the union of Theorem \ref{thm:ocup limit} and Theorem \ref{thm:conditional measure of lebesgue}.
 The proof consists many steps that we sorted in three sections.
 In Section \ref{subsec:Ergod} we establish an asymptotic result on the number of cubes of side length $1$ that is intersected by the Brownian path.
 We prove this by the application of the ergodic theorem.
 The major part of the proof is to show the ergodicity of the invariant measure that we define.
 Then in Section \ref{subsec:small cubes} we use the scaling invariance of the Brownian motion to deduce an asymptotic result on the number of small cubes that is intersected by the Brownian path.
 Finally, in Section \ref{subsec:Occupation-measure-and} we use the result on the number of small cubes that is intersected by the Brownian path and an approximation argument to finish the proof.
-In Section \ref{subsec:Second-moment-of} we conclude the formula for the second moment of the occupation measure, Theorem \ref{thm:sec mom intro}.